 Pamela brings a combination of nonprofit executive leadership, a 25–year career in advertising and marketing and a commitment to community service to the Board of Path with Art.
 She left a career in advertising and marketing to serve as Founder/CEO of Mothers Against Violence in America for over a decade.
 She is now a communications and marketing consultant and is actively engaged in her community.

-Jill Rullkoetter is Senior Deputy Director at the Frye Art Museum in Seattle, WA.
-She joined the Frye staff in 2005, following 24 years as Director of Education and Public Programs at the Seattle Art Museum.
-Her focus at the Frye has been to increase and broaden the Museum’s work in the community.
-She is past-president of the Western Museums Association.
-She has served on several boards including the AAM, Seattle Architecture Foundation, NW Institute for Architecture and Urban Studies in Italy, and Youth in Focus.
+Jill Rullkoetter has been involved in the Seattle arts community for many years serving as Senior Deputy Director at the Frye Art Museum and as Director of Education and Public Programs at the Seattle Art Museum.
+Her focus at the Frye and at SAM was to broaden and deepen both museums’ engagement with their communities.
+Jill has served on several boards including the American Alliance of Museums, Western Museums Association, Seattle Architecture Foundation, NW Institute for Architecture and Urban Studies in Italy, and Youth in Focus.
 Rullkoetter has served as a grants reviewer for NEH, IMLS, and the Getty Grant Program, and has participated as a member of several Accreditation Visiting Committees for AAM and as a Peer Reviewer for the Museum Assessment Program of the AAM.
-Rullkoetter holds an MA in art history from the University of Washington and a BA in art history from the University of Missouri.
+Jill holds an MA in art history from the University of Washington and a BA in art history from the University of Missouri.